abhinavshrestha-41/abhinavshrestha-41.github.io/_pages/research.md

 ## Publications & Presentations

-**Shrestha, A.**, JA.
-Hicke, “Evaluating the combination of reflectances and three-dimensional point cloud from drone imagery for detecting forest insect damage”. (*Publication in prep*)
+**Shrestha, A.**, J. A. Hicke, A. J. H. Meddens, J. W. Karl, A. T. Stahl, Combining multispectral and three-dimensional data from drone imagery to detect forest insect damage: an evaluation of a novel approach in the northern Rocky Mountains, (*publication in prep*).

+Hicke, J. A., B. C. Bright, R. P. Hanavan, A. T. Hudak, A. J. H. Meddens, **A. Shrestha**, A. T. Stahl, A review of remote sensing of forest insect and disease outbreaks: Bottom-up and top-down considerations for detection and attribution, *Remote Sensing of the Environment* (*under review*), 2023

-Harrison, G. R., **A. Shrestha**, EK.
-Strand, JW.
-Karl, “A comparison and development of methods for estimating sagebrush shrub volume using drone imagery-derived point clouds”. (*Publication in prep*)
+Harrison, G. R., **A. Shrestha**, E. K. Strand, J. W. Karl, A comparison and development of methods for estimating sagebrush shrub volume using drone imagery-derived point clouds, *Ecosphere* (*under review*) 2023.

 Harrison, G. R., **A. Shrestha**, JW.
 Karl, <a href ="https://esa2023.eventscribe.net/fsPopup.asp?PresentationID=1276129&mode=presInfo" target="_blank">“Seeing shrubs from the sky: an exploration of using drone-based method to estimate shrub canopy volume”</a>, contributed talk, <a href="https://esa.org/portland2023/" target="_blank">Ecological Society of America (ESA) Annual Conference, 6-11 August 2023, Portland, OR</a>.

 Hicke, J. A., **A. Shrestha**, A. Meddens, A. Stahl, B. Bright, A. Hudak, R. Hanavan, <a href="https://static1.squarespace.com/static/620d090eacd0801f96740b97/t/643e865140b54f0d7e22609a/1681819218081/2023+WFIWC+Full+Program.pdf#page=51" target="_blank">“Using Remote Sensing to Study Tree Damage from Insects”</a>, keynote speaker, Western Forest Insect Work Conference (WFIWC), 25-27 April 2023, Seattle, WA.

-**Shrestha, A.**, <a href="https://coecollege.on.worldcat.org/oclc/1137317800" target="_blank">"GIS-Based Study on Topographical Preference of Common Tree Species in Palisades-Kepler State Park, IA".</a> Defended and submitted as an honors thesis to the Coe College Dept. of Biology, May 2019.
+**Shrestha, A.**, <a href="https://coecollege.on.worldcat.org/oclc/1137317800" target="_blank">GIS-Based Study on Topographical Preference of Common Tree Species in Palisades-Kepler State Park, IA,</a> *honors thesis*, Coe College Department of Biology, Cedar Rapids, IA, May 2019.

-**Shrestha, A.**, & Sanchini P. <a href="https://www.coe.edu/application/files/7515/5508/7412/2019_SRS_Program_ABSTRACTS.pdf#page=20" target="_blank">"A Geographic Information System (GIS)-based study on topographical preference of common tree species in Palisades-Kepler State Park"</a>.
-Presentation given at Coe College Student Research Symposium 2019.
+**Shrestha, A.**, & Sanchini P. <a href="https://www.coe.edu/application/files/7515/5508/7412/2019_SRS_Program_ABSTRACTS.pdf#page=20" target="_blank">"A Geographic Information System (GIS)-based study on topographical preference of common tree species in Palisades-Kepler State Park"</a>, contributed talk, Coe College Student Research Symposium, Coe College, Cedar Rapids, IA, 2019.

-Obiesie, C., **Shrestha, A.**, & Sanchini, P. "Distribution of Oaks (Quercus spp.) in Forests of Palisades-Kepler Park, Linn County, Iowa".
-Poster presented at Coe College Student Research Symposium 2018.
+Obiesie, C., **Shrestha, A.**, & Sanchini, P. "Distribution of Oaks (Quercus spp.) in Forests of Palisades-Kepler Park, Linn County, Iowa", poster presentation, Coe College Student Research Symposium, Coe College, Cedar Rapids, IA, 2019.

-Yoshida, K., Shrestha, A., & Chihak, B. "How Roadway Design Affects Cyclist-Motorist Interactions".
-Poster presented at 2018 Tri-State Undergraduate Psychology Research Conference at Loras College, Dubuque, IA.
+Yoshida, K., Shrestha, A., & Chihak, B. "How Roadway Design Affects Cyclist-Motorist Interactions", poster presentation, Tri-State Undergraduate Psychology Research Conference, Loras College, Dubuque, IA, 2018.

 ⏳ *There are multple publications in the works.* ⏳ *I will post as soon as they are available!*